AlchemyCMS/alchemy-guides/guides/pages.md

 ---
 prev: about
-next: cells
+next: elements
 ---

 # Pages

 ## Overview

 In contrary to most CMSs pages in Alchemy **do not hold the actual content**.
-The actual content is stored in [essences](essences) inside of [elements](elements) pages are built of.
+The actual content is stored in [ingredients](ingredients) inside of [elements](elements) pages are built of.

 Pages have a unique friendly url and are organized as nested tree and represent the structure of your website.

 Beside a language, a page has attributes for name, title, visibility, published and restriction status and all SEO relevant attributes like meta tags and meta descriptions.

-Every page has a [layout](#defining-page-layouts) which defines additional properties like caching, uniqueness and it defines [elements](elements) and [cells](cells) that can be placed on that Page.
+Every page has a [definition](#defining-page-layouts) which defines additional properties like caching, uniqueness and it defines [elements](elements) that can be placed on that Page.

-## Defining page layouts
+## Defining page types

-Page layouts are defined in the `config/alchemy/page_layouts.yml` file.
+Page types are defined in the `config/alchemy/page_layouts.yml` file.

-Every page layout needs at least a name.
+Every page type needs at least a name.
 You don't need to set every option.
-It depends on what you need for pages with that layout type.
+It depends on what you need for pages with that type.

 ### Recommended settings

 * **name** `String` *required*

-  The name of the layout used for views and inside the database.
-You can render a layout with the `render_page_layout(name)` helper.
+  The name of the page type used for views and inside the database.
+You can render a page by type with the `render_page_layout(name)` helper.

 * **elements** `Array`

-  A list of element names that can be placed on this layout i.e. `[text, picture]`.
+  A list of element names that can be placed on this type of page i.e. `[text, picture]`.

   [Elements](elements) are defined inside the `elements.yml` file.